ARTICLE SOURCE: Lobster Magazine

 Schweiker went on to mention that he had heard testimony that radar (i.e. microwaves) had been used to wipe out the memory in animals.
 Gottlieb responded, ‘I can believe that, Senator.’

 Gottlieb’s blandishments do not comfort much.
 For one thing, the good doctor did not always provide thoroughly candid testimony.
 During the same hearing, he averred that 99 percent of the CIA’s research had been openly published.
 If so, why are so many MKULTRA subprojects still ‘dark’, and why does the Agency still go to great lengths to protect the identities of its scientists?
 We should also recognize that the CIA’s operations are compartmentalized on a ‘need-to-know’ basis; Gottlieb may not have had access to the information requested by Schweiker.
 Note that the MKULTRA rubric circumscribed Gottlieb’s statement: RHIC-EDOM might have been the focus of another program.
-(There were several others: MKNAOMI, MKACTION, MKSEARCH, etc.) Also, keep in mind the allegation by ‘Deep Trance’ that the CIA concentrated on psych electronic after the termination of MKULTRA in 1963.
+(There were several others: MKNAOMI, MKACTION, MKSEARCH, etc.) Also, keep in mind the allegation by ‘Deep Trance’ that the CIA concentrated on psych electronics after the termination of MKULTRA in 1963.
 Most significantly: RHIC-EDOM is described by both Lawrence and Moore as a product of military research; Gottlieb spoke only of matters pertaining to CIA.
-He may thus have.spoken truthfully — at least in a strictly technical sense — while still misleading his Congressional interlocutors.
+He may thus have spoken truthfully — at least in a strictly technical sense — while still misleading his Congressional interlocutors.